-On June 1, 2020, DOEE will begin providing emergency utility assistance to residents who owe $250 or more on a utility account.
-This will be a one-time payment to a single utility and benefits will be the amount owed, up to $600.
+On June 1, 2020, DOEE began providing emergency utility assistance to residents who owe $250 or more on a utility account.
+This is a one-time payment to a single utility and benefits will be the amount owed, up to $600.
 Prior to June 1, 2020, DOEE required a disconnection from energy service, an oil tank at 5% or less of capacity, or, for residents fifty-five or older, a disconnection notice to qualify for the emergency benefit.

 DOEE assists income-eligible District households with heating and cooling energy costs through the Low Income Home Energy Assistance Program (LIHEAP).
 Eligible households may receive energy bill assistance between $250 and $1,800 as a one-time regular energy assistance benefit.
 This benefit is based on household size, total household income, heating source, and type of dwelling.